andalenavals/andalenavals.github.io/_research/rhostats.md

 \end{equation}
 $$

 Now, we want to determine the parameters $\alpha$, $\beta$ and $\eta$ fitting a model involving star-galaxy correlation.
-The TPCF of each PSF systematic field with the galaxy shape estimator is
+The 2PCF of each PSF systematic field with the galaxy shape estimator is

 $$
 \begin{align}